Cotton Program Overview

 By leveraging the economic position of home goods and apparel brands and retailers, the historical knowledge of socially conscious investors, and the expertise of NGOs, we approach challenges in the cotton value chain using diplomatic and CSR strategies.

-While child labor in cotton production remains endemic in many countries, nowhere is it more organized than in Uzbekistan, where the Uzbek government forces over one million children to labor in the country’s cotton fields each year.
+While forced labor in cotton production remains endemic in many countries, nowhere is it more organized than in Uzbekistan, where the Uzbek government forces over one million citizens to labor in the country’s cotton fields each year.
 The government shuts down schools and public offices for months at a time, mobilizes the country’s youth, teachers and civil servants, and sends them to the cotton fields every autumn.

 The Uzbek government enforces these orders with threats; uses local law enforcement to mobilize the workers; detains and tortures Uzbek activists seeking to monitor the situation; and refuses to allow international monitors to observe the cotton harvest.